-On the Agenda: What's happening in France this week?
+On the agenda: What's happening in France this week?

-From scooter votes to playing pranks, via another day of mass-strikes, here's what is happening in France this week.
+From attempts at political bridge-building to new films and Easter (and yes, of course there is a strike too) - here's what is happening in France this week.

 Monday